Reading time: 20 minutes

 RoleName: UploadPhotoLambdaRole

-# This is a resource-based policy, called a trust policy with the context of IAM
+# This is a resource-based policy, called a trust policy within the context of IAM

 AssumeRolePolicyDocument: